 PUMA SE NPV (PMMAF) Received its Third Buy in a Row

-After HSBC and J.P.
-Morgan gave PUMA SE NPV (Other OTC: PMMAF) a Buy rating last month, the company received another Buy, this time from Jefferies.
-Analyst James Grzinic maintained a Buy rating on PUMA SE NPV today and set a price target of EUR68.00.
+After HSBC and Goldman Sachs gave PUMA SE NPV (Other OTC: PMMAF) a Buy rating last month, the company received another Buy, this time from J.P.
+Morgan.
+Analyst Chiara Battistini maintained a Buy rating on PUMA SE NPV today and set a price target of EUR70.00.
 The company’s shares closed last Wednesday at $60.54, close to its 52-week low of $43.01.

-According to TipRanks.com, Grzinic is a 4-star analyst with an average return of 4.2% and a 57.8% success rate.
-Grzinic covers the Consumer Goods sector, focusing on stocks such as Royal Ahold Delhaize, Carrefour SA, and J Sainsbury.

-PUMA SE NPV has an analyst consensus of Moderate Buy, with a price target consensus of $71.21, a 20.2% upside from current levels.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for PUMA SE NPV with a $71.21 average price target, which is a 20.2% upside from current levels.
 In a report issued on April 22, Baader Bank also maintained a Buy rating on the stock with a EUR64.00 price target.

 See today’s analyst top recommended stocks >>